5 Best Adventures in Great Smoky Mountains National Park

 Bike Cades Cove

 One of the best ways to take in the beauty of the Great Smoky Mountains National Park is on a bicycle.
-On Wednesdays May 5 – Sept.
-1, the park closes the popular Cades Cove Loop Road to vehicles, making it a gorgeous, safe spot to bike and experience this incredible part of the park without any traffic.
+On Wednesdays May 3 through September 27, 2023, the park closes the popular Cades Cove Loop Road to vehicles, making it a gorgeous, safe spot to bike and experience this incredible part of the park without any traffic.
 The road winds through a beautiful valley full of historic buildings, such as churches, log cabins, barns and even a working grist mill.
 It’s also one of the best places in the park to spot wildlife, especially on vehicle-free days.
 Keep your eyes peeled for white-tailed deer, black bears, turkeys and other critters.

 The fully paved Cades Cove Loop is 11 miles with just over 700 feet in elevation gain.
 The road is hilly, so you’ll get a good workout pedaling uphill before coasting down.
 If you’re not up for the full 11-mile loop or traveling with kids who get tired earlier than expected, there are two options to make the loop shorter.
 Take the dirt Sparks Lane to make the ride 4 miles roundtrip or the dirt Hyatt Lane to make the ride 8 miles roundtrip.
 Note that if you take the Sparks Lane cutoff, you’ll miss most of the historic buildings.

 Park at the Cades Cove Visitor Center, and head to the Cades Cove Campground to rent both adult and children’s bikes.
 Bike rentals are first-come, first-served, and bikes go quickly on Wednesdays.
 If you’re planning a morning ride, get there as soon as rentals open at 7 a.m. to ensure you get one.
 The last rental of the day is at 3 p.m.
 Pick up sandwiches from the Cades Cove grab n’ go to enjoy a picnic lunch along your ride.